LeetLLM

 RoPE basics

-Think of RoPE like a combination lock with multiple dials.
+RoPE behaves like a combination lock with multiple dials.
 Each dial rotates at a different speed.
 A token's position isn't one number; it's a specific combination of angles across many dimensions.
 To define a position twice as far away, the model rotates those existing dials farther.
-That rotational property lets attention represent relative distance, not just absolute position.
+That rotational property lets attention represent relative distance rather than absolute position alone.

 RoPE encodes position as rotations in 2D subspaces of the embedding dimension: